Chengara struggle: Chengara Package

 On 5 October 2009, after 790 days, the agitation was "settled" during a discussion between the leadership of the struggle and the Left Democratic Front (LDF) government.
 According to the agreement, 1,432 families out of the 1,738 families who had started living on the rubber plantation of Harrisons Malayalam Ltd. would get land elsewhere in the state and financial assistance to build houses as part of the settlement, and the land was to be made available to the beneficiaries within three months.
 The plots of land would be in different parts of Kerala.
 The approximately 300 remaining families apparently already owned some land and were therefore ineligible.
-It is important to note that, according to the SJVSV, as many as 7,000 families that occupied the estate, many more than the 1,738 identified by the government.
+According to the SJVSV, as many as 7,000 families that occupied the estate, many more than the 1,738 identified by the government.

 The agreement specified different categories of families.
 Based on these categories, the families would get land and a financial offer.
 The Chengara Package in a nutshell is shown below: